Darkstrider has captured the six misteriesDARKSTRIDER

 In all the stories told by the circus' "mystery" men, the ninjas are always described at the orders of Darkstrider.

-They eventually appeared on the Darkstrider's web, at the same place where a moment before had been the men of the Circus.
-Together they threw their swords to slash the top of the awning and flew away thru that hole.
+They eventually appeared on the Darkstrider's web, at the same place where a moment before the men of the circus had been.
+Together they threw their swords to slash the top of the tent and flew away through the hole.

 Pan Sing exihibits in TaiwanPan Sing the Satyr